pmm1/islandis-login/README.md

 ## Usage

-Use the constructor function to pass in the kennitala of the company you are implementing the IAS for.
+Use the constructor function to pass in the audienceUrl, the `audienceUrl` is the hostname of the server the IAS request is sent to.

 There is one public function provided => **`.verify()`**.
 Pass the token you receive from Island.is into this function and the library will make the magic happen.